i-VRESSE/haddock3-webapp/README.md

 docker compose exec bartender bartender super <email>
 ```

+## Sessions

+Making the login session secure requires a session secret.
+The session secret can be configured by setting the `SESSION_SECRET` environment variable.
+If not set, a hardcoded secret is used, which should not be used in production.

+The data of the login sessions in stored in the `./sessions` directory.

 ## Bartender web service client

 This web app uses a client to consume the bartender web service.